loctet/TRAC/artefact.md

    python3 Random_exec.py tests_dafsms_1 --number_runs_per_each 10 --number_test_per_cpu 5 --time_out 300000000000
    ```
 Note that the results may vary due to different hardware/software configurations than those we used (cf. page 12 of the paper<span style="-typora-class: textPaperPage;"> </span>).
 The latter command above specifies the target directory `tests_dafsms_1`, the number of repetitions for each experiment, the number of experiments analyzed by each cpu, and the time out in nanoseconds.
 While running the checks further `csv` files will be generated and finally merged into a single file called `src/Examples/random_txt/tests_dafsm_1/merged_list_of_files_info.csv`.

+<span style="-typora-class: textRed;">**Warning**:</span>
 Notice if the target directory in the command above is not changed, this `csv` file will be overwritten at each execution.
 The current content of the `csv` files when starting the `Docker` contains the values plotted in Figures 2 and 3 of our paper<span style="-typora-class: textPaperPage;"> </span>.

 The plots can be obtained by executing
 ```bash